St. Basil School Vision

 St. Basil Mission Statement

-The mission of St. Basil School is to provide a Catholic education in a program of choice that inspires students to learn and that prepares them to live fully and to serve God in one another.
+The mission of St. Basil School is to provide a Catholic education that inspires students to learn and that prepares them to live fully and to serve God in one another.

 Basil (329-379) was born into nobility as the son of St. Basil the Elder and St. Emmelia in Asia Minor in 329.
 Even at a young age, he broke the mold that had been set for him, organizing hospitals and famine relief, even going so far as to work in the kitchens himself.